SeattleColleges/Retrospectives/Template/Readme.md

-# 🧭 Retrospective Template
+# 🧭 Retrospective

-This template provides a **standard structure for three-month retrospectives** across the Application Development Practicum.
+This board is our **three-month retrospective space** for the Application Development Practicum.
-It helps all practicum members reflect on habits, collaboration, and communication at the **program level**, not within individual client projects.
+It’s where all practicum members reflect on collaboration, communication, and growth across the program — beyond individual projects.

-Participants can use this board to contribute feedback and ideas throughout the term.
+Throughout the term, everyone is encouraged to share thoughts, wins, and lessons learned.
-Admins (facilitators) can duplicate it for each new term and manage discussions during retrospective sessions.
+At the end of the term, we’ll review these items together and identify clear action steps for improvement.

 ---